silverwind/droppy/README.md

 - `dirMode` The access mask with which directories are created.
 - `linkLength` The amount of characters in a shortlink.
 - `maxOpen` The maximum number of concurrently opened files.
 This option is primarily there for Windows servers.
+- `zipLevel` The level of compression for zip files.
+Ranging from 0 (no compression) to 9 (maximum compression).
 - `timestamps` Adds timestamps to log output.
 Useful if your logging facility does not provide timestamps.

 ###Path options